The following seemed to be simplest for me on macos.

 Sometimes this requires a fancy

-~/.R/Makevars setup for find the correct gfortran etc:
+~/.R/Makevars setup to find the correct gfortran etc:

 MAJVER=11 VER=11.1.0_1 CC=gcc-$(MAJVER) CXX=g++-$(MAJVER) CFLAGS=-mtune=native -g -O2 -Wall -pedantic -Wconversion CXXFLAGS=-mtune=native -g -O2 -Wall -pedantic -Wconversion FLIBS=-L/usr/local/Cellar/gcc/$(VER)/lib/gcc/$(MAJVER)